Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 Option 1 is the correct choice because it adheres to best practices by using a single VPC with segregated subnets for DMZ and LAN, and it correctly implements firewall rules to meet the specified requirements for both internal communication and public accessibility.
 This design ensures security, scalability, and ease of management for your workload on Google Cloud Platform.

 **[⬆ Back to Top](#table-of-contents)**

+BigQuery
+The **BigQuery Job User** role (`roles/bigquery.jobUser`) in Google Cloud Platform (GCP) grants permissions specifically for running jobs in BigQuery.
+Here’s what this role allows:

+1. **Running Queries**: Users with the BigQuery Job User role can submit queries to BigQuery.
+This includes SELECT queries to retrieve data from datasets and tables.

+2. **Loading Data**: They can load data into BigQuery from Cloud Storage or other sources.

+3. **Exporting Data**: They can export query results from BigQuery to Cloud Storage.

+However, the BigQuery Job User role does **not** grant direct access to view or read data stored in BigQuery tables unless the user has been explicitly granted the **BigQuery Data Viewer** (`roles/bigquery.dataViewer`) role on the specific dataset or table.

+In summary:

+- **BigQuery Job User**: Can run queries, load data, and export query results, but cannot view or read data in BigQuery tables unless granted additional permissions.

+- **BigQuery Data Viewer**: Can view (read) data within datasets and tables in BigQuery, run queries, and export data.

+Therefore, if a user or service account needs to both run jobs (queries, data loading) and view data in BigQuery tables, they would typically need both the BigQuery Job User and BigQuery Data Viewer roles assigned appropriately.

+In Google Cloud Platform (GCP), BigQuery offers several IAM (Identity and Access Management) roles that govern access to resources within BigQuery.
+These roles help control permissions for various operations such as querying data, managing datasets, and administering BigQuery resources.
+Here are some key IAM roles related to BigQuery:

+1. **BigQuery Data Viewer**:
+   - **Role Name**: roles/bigquery.dataViewer
+   - **Permissions**: Allows viewing (reading) data within datasets and tables in BigQuery.
+Users with this role can run queries and export data, but cannot modify datasets or tables.

+2. **BigQuery Data Editor**:
+   - **Role Name**: roles/bigquery.dataEditor
+   - **Permissions**: Includes all permissions of the Data Viewer role.
+Additionally, users can update and delete data within datasets and tables, and create new tables.

+3. **BigQuery Data Owner**:
+   - **Role Name**: roles/bigquery.dataOwner
+   - **Permissions**: Includes all permissions of the Data Editor role.
+Additionally, users can manage (create, update, delete) datasets and tables, and set access controls at the dataset level.

+4. **BigQuery Job User**:
+   - **Role Name**: roles/bigquery.jobUser
+   - **Permissions**: Allows users to run jobs (queries, load data) in BigQuery.
+Users with this role can submit queries, load data into BigQuery, and export query results.
+They cannot modify datasets or tables.

+5. **BigQuery Admin**:
+   - **Role Name**: roles/bigquery.admin
+   - **Permissions**: Includes all permissions in BigQuery.
+This role can manage all aspects of BigQuery, including creating and deleting datasets, tables, and jobs.
+It also includes permissions to set IAM policies and manage storage used by BigQuery.

+These roles can be assigned at various levels within GCP, including project level, dataset level, and specific resources within BigQuery.
+Assigning these roles correctly ensures that users and service accounts have appropriate access to BigQuery resources based on their responsibilities and needs.